 The U.S. Department of Education will also request that the U.S. Department of the Treasury withhold funds from your federal income tax returns.
 This is a student loan tax offset.

-Your tax refund is taken if you didn’t follow through with your student loan payments.
+Your tax refund is taken if you didn’t follow through with your federal payments.
 If you file your taxes jointly with a spouse, the government can also take your spouse’s tax refund.
 All of your refund can be withheld as long as it doesn’t exceed the amount you currently owe.

 How to know if you’re at risk of student loan tax offset

-Once you’re informed, the government can continue taking your tax refund until the debt is paid.
+Once you’re informed, the government can continue taking your income tax refund until the debt is paid.
 But you have options when dealing with tax offset.

 If you’re in default, you can enter a repayment agreement.
 And if you shouldn’t be in tax offset, you’ll need to take the proper steps to make it right.